FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 ### Example usage

-At this point, you have Fast-RTPS fully supported in the Docker entrainer environment.
+At this point, you have Fast-RTPS installed in the Docker entrainer environment.
 We can now run a _HelloWorld_ example.
 In the example, we will send a set of messages from a publisher to a subscriber using Fast-RTPS protocol.
 First navigate to the _HelloWorld_ example folder:

 ```console
 cd home/Fast-RTPS/examples/C++/HelloWorldExample/